datamade/my-reps/README.md

 # My Reps

-Enter your address to find and contact your federal, state, county and local elected representatives Based on [my-reps-pbp](https://github.com/datamade/my-reps-pbp) by [DataMade](https://datamade.us/) and [Participatory Budgeting Project](http://participatorybudgeting.org/).
+My Reps helps you locate and contact your federal, state, county and local elected representatives.
+Based on [my-reps-pbp](https://github.com/datamade/my-reps-pbp) by [DataMade](https://datamade.us/) and [Participatory Budgeting Project](http://participatorybudgeting.org/).
 Powered by the [Google Civic Information API](https://developers.google.com/civic-information/).

-For more, read our launch blog post: [We find your reps so you don't have to](https://datamade.us/blog/we-find-your-reps-so-you-dont-have-to).
+For more, read our launch blog post, "[We find your reps so you don't have to](https://datamade.us/blog/we-find-your-reps-so-you-dont-have-to)".

 ## Demo site: [myreps.datamade.us](http://myreps.datamade.us)